splunk/observability-workshop/docs/smartagent/connect-info.md

 1. How to retrieve the IP address of the AWS/EC2 instance assigned to you.
 2. Connect to your instance using SSH, Putty[^1] or your web browser.
-3. Verify Your connection to your AWS/EC2 cloud instance.
+3. Verify your connection to your AWS/EC2 cloud instance.

 ---

-## 1. How to retrieve the IP address of the AWS/EC2 instance assigned to you
+## Find your AWS/EC2 IP Address

 In preparation for the workshop, SignalFx has prepared an Ubuntu Linux instance in AWS/EC2.